 That’s what this guide is for.
 It will teach you more or less everything you need to know about Amazon’s Alexa.
 That includes exactly what Alexa is, how to use it, what devices it supports, and much more.
 Let’s dive in.

 What is Amazon Alexa?

-Alexa is Amazon’s virtual assistant that mainly competes with Google’s Assistant and Apple’s Siri.
-It’s available on various devices including smartphones and smart speakers, and lets you check the weather, play music, and control smart devices in your home with voice commands.
-Its aim is to help you get stuff done faster without the need to push a bunch of buttons or tap on a screen several times.
+Alexa is Amazon’s virtual assistant.
+It mainly competes with Google Assistant and Apple’s Siri.
+Alexa is available on various devices including smartphones and smart speakers, and lets you check the weather, play music, and control smart devices in your home with voice commands.
+Its aim is to help you get stuff done faster and easier, without the need to push a bunch of buttons or tap on a screen several times.

 Alexa made its debut in 2014 on Amazon’s Echo speaker.
 In addition to Amazon’s lineup of devices, it’s also available on a lot of products from third-party manufacturers.

 Using Amazon Alexa on a smart speaker is a breeze.
 Most Alexa-powered devices are always listening, and you can get their attention by using a wake word of choice: Alexa, Echo, Amazon, or Computer.
 The default wake word is “Alexa”, but you can change the wake word within the Alexa app by going to Menu > Settings > Device settings, selecting your device from the list, and tapping the Wake Word option.